 Many of the bios examples we’ve examined till now are written in the third person.
 Most people opt for this writing style as it sounds professional.
 It also lets them discuss their experience and qualifications.
 This way, it doesn’t come off as overly boastful.

 It sounds informational.
 However, writing a bio in the first person can also be very effective and highly emotive.

 NBA legend Shaquille O’Neal gets plenty of stuff right in his LinkedIn profile, as you would expect from a man with a bachelor’s, a master’s, and a doctorate.

 Shaq starts with his greatest achievement and the thing that most people will recognize him for.
 He goes on to highlight his unique achievements and what he has done since getting out of basketball.
 He is clearly a polymath and can add writing bios in the first person to his list of credentials and skills that already includes “purveyor of fun.”

 Richard Branson is the founder of the Virgin Group: a man as well known for failures as his successes, but there have been a lot of the latter.

 In his bio, he gives an abridged version of his career to date, the last couple of sentences of his bio are where it really shines.
 He plays up to the well-known image of being a “tie-loathing adventurer” and being known as “Dr. Yes!”

 10. Anthony Gioeli

-Anthony Gioeli’s LinkedIn profile does boast about his accomplishments, but it is factual rather than boasting.
+Anthony Gioeli’s LinkedIn bio does boast about his professional accomplishments, but it is factual rather than boasting.
 Which is an achievement in itself when some of those achievements include negotiating multi-million dollar contracts with the likes of Vodafone.

 Although his is quite a long profile, if you’ve got it and you can format it well, you might as well flaunt it.